neilthaker07/cmpe202-irobot/XP_VALUE_Feedback.md

 * Also, based on the feedback, we decided to add couple of more patterns of objects in the game which will be changed after completion of each stage.
 * We discussed about the various power ups in the game and finalized some power up features for the same.

+## Week-6
+* Since we have a working game with features, we tested some of the features of the game and was able to find some issues in the features.
+This way we got the feedback from the code this week.
+* Also, we have all the power ups finalized and implemented in the game, we discussed about those features and everyone gave their feedback on the power ups.
+We also decided to change the behavior of a couple of power ups feature based on the feedback received.
+* Every team member came up the with possible design patterns which can be implemented.
+All gave their feedback on the ideas of the design pattern and finalized Chain of Responsibility, Factory Method and Observer design patterns and decided to implement those patterns first.